Reliable Stent Placement and Angioplasty in Williamsport, PA

 After an angioplasty, you’ll need to rest for several days.
 It will probably be at least a week before you can return to work, and possibly even longer before you can resume strenuous activities once again.
 Cardiac rehabilitation may be part of your recovery process.

-Susquehanna Health provides expert angioplasty in Williamsport, PA and the surrounding areas, as part of our heart and vascular services.
+UPMC provides expert angioplasty in Williamsport, PA and the surrounding areas, as part of our heart and vascular services.